Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Visualization Results

 \section{Visualization Results}

-Using MOS as the ground truth, we summarize the performance of evaluation methods across three dimensions (each with three examples) based on Figures ~\ref{visual_result_TA}, ~\ref{visual_result_VQ}, ~\ref{visual_result_DQ} and ~\ref{case_cot}, .
-In short, Q-Save shows comprehensive adaptability across dimensions, confirming its value as a unified text-to-vision evaluation framework.
+Using MOS as the ground truth, we summarize evaluator performance across three dimensions (three examples each) in Figures~\ref{visual_result_TA}, \ref{visual_result_VQ}, \ref{visual_result_DQ}, and \ref{case_cot}.
+Overall, Q-Save performs consistently across dimensions, supporting its value as a unified text-to-video evaluation framework.